D-MBLD/BtCockpitAdapter/README.md

-bfvCockpitAdapter
+BtCockpitAdapter
 =================

-Adapter for connecting BlueFlyVario with Paraglider Cockpit
+Adapter for connecting bluetooth varios like the BlueFlyVario or FlyNet with Paraglider Cockpit